OpenSLO/go-sdk/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the OpenSLO Spec.
+The following is a set of guidelines for contributing to the OpenSLO Go SDK.
 These are mostly suggestions, not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.